tejasholla/personal-drive/Readme.md

 volumes:
   personal-drive-data:
 ```
+Run `docker compose up`

-you will need a web-server to point to this container.
+Next we need a web-server to point to this container.
 Config depends on the webserver.
 1. For **caddy**, its simple if we use reverse_proxy.
 It handles https automagically.
 Highly recommended for personal sites !
 ```